P-Roq/war_losses_etl_pipeline/README.md

         $ echo "PYTHONPATH=${PWD}:${PWD}/airflow" >> .env

-Create Airflow folder inside the project root folder, initializes the database, creates a user, and starts all components; we deactivate and activate the virtual environment to enable Pipenv to load the environment variable:
+Create the Airflow folder inside the project root folder, initializes the database, creates a user, and starts all components; we deactivate and activate the virtual environment to enable Pipenv to load the environment variable:

         $ exit
         $ pipenv shell
         $ airflow standalone

-The previous command sets up the path for the dag folder but does not create it; the simple solution is to move the 'dags' folder I provide in the project root folder, that already contains the DAG for this project, into the Airflow folder:
+The previous command sets up the path for the dag folder but it does not create it; the simple solution is to move the 'dags' folder provided in the project root folder, that already contains the DAG for this project, into the Airflow folder:

         $ mv dags airflow

 #### Notes:

-- In order to Airflow to recognize the DAGs script inside the `dags` folder after relocation, it may be required to shut Airflow down and re-run `airflow standalone`.
+- For Airflow to recognize the DAGs script inside the `dags` folder after relocation, it may be required to shut Airflow down and re-run `airflow standalone`.
 To avoid loading DAG examples provided by Airflow set `load_examples` to `False` inside `airflow.cfg`.

-- The Airflow DAG is set to run daily at 3 p.m.
+- To set a specific time for the DAG to run change the `schedule` parameter in `./airflow/dags/dag_scrapy_pipeline.py` (currently set to run daily at 2 p.m).

 ### Configuration